stephannielsen/robot-challenge/README.md

 Just run `dotnet test` from root directory.
 This runs all tests in the solution.

-For `RobotService` this means running unit tests and integration tests against an in-memory databse.
+For `RobotService` this means running unit tests and integration tests against an in-memory database.

 ## Utilities